ormikopo1988/Fta.CfsSample/README.md

 With those values in place, you are now ready to run the Function App.
 After doing so, you can see the endpoints that the sample API exposes.

 You can now open a tool like Postman and start sending HTTP requests to your Function App.
-Your API will eventually use the MCfS Library, which will use its identity to grab a `client-credentials` token from Azure AD and will use this token to call the MCfS API and get back the results.
+Your sample code will eventually use the MCfS Library, which will use its identity to grab a `client-credentials` token from Azure AD and will use this token to call the MCfS API and get back the results.